Jeff010101/Jeff010101.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - ISP: Research on advanced HW ISP algorithms and 3A algorithms.
 Architecture on simulation tool chain and algo SW.
-      - 3D vision: RandD on stereo's advanced calibration and depth estimation.
+      - 3D vision: R&D on stereo's advanced calibration and depth estimation.
 Architecture on automotive's 360 view in algo and SW.
   - position: Research Assistant
     company_name: National University of Singapore
     company_url: ''